 Using ice water sends the blood away from your skin towards your internal organs or where the blood is needed most.
 After exercising, the muscles that you’ve damaged are going to be in direct need of the blood, so that’s where it’ll be sent

 Cold therapy works by constricting the blood vessels to reduce inflammation.
-Yet, inflammation is actually an important part of the recovery process.
-Inflammation is what’s created when the body becomes injured in order to promote healing.
+Yet, inflammation is an important part of the recovery process.
+Inflammation is what’s created when the body becomes injured to promote healing.
 If we didn’t have any inflammation, then we simply wouldn’t be able to heal ourselves.
-A Swedish article stated that “the application of cold packs reduces local muscular blood-flow by approximately 50% after 10 minutes”.
+A Swedish article stated that “the application of cold packs reduces local muscular blood flow by approximately 50% after 10 minutes”.
 Reducing inflammation can also help us to feel less sore which can be particularly beneficial if you badly suffer from DOMS (Delayed Onset Muscle Soreness).

-So, when it comes to cold therapy, it’s definitely effective at alleviating pain, but doesn’t do much in the way of recovery.
+So, when it comes to cold therapy, it’s effective at alleviating pain but doesn’t do much in the way of recovery.
 Though, it’s important to note that cold therapy such as cryotherapy may have other benefits to health above and beyond recovery from exercise sessions.

 If you’re looking for more information about Cryotherapy and its applications, then check out this video.

-Heat does the opposite of the cold and directs blood away from your internal organs towards your skin.
+Heat does the opposite of cold and directs blood away from your internal organs toward your skin.
 Studies have also suggested that it does a relatively opposite effect to that of cold therapy, too.

-The idea with heat therapy is that it helps to relax and loosen the muscles.
+The idea of heat therapy is that it helps to relax and loosen the muscles.
 You can think of your muscles a little bit like butter.
-Cold makes it stiffen, heat makes them melt.
+Cold makes them stiffen, heat makes them melt.
 The idea is that by using heat therapy, your muscles can soften and become more mobile, reducing your risk of injury and increasing your range of motion.

 By applying heat to your muscles, you can increase oxygen uptake and supposedly, tissue healing, too.
 Electrotherapy (ultrasound, shockwave, etc.) can be used to hit deeper tissues whilst wax baths, saunas, and steam rooms can be used for the whole body.